GTA V: Guide on How to Get Maximum Possible Share For Each Heist

 - Driver – Taliana Martinez/Karim Denz

 Taliana will be waiting outside in an ambulance, allowing you to drive past the cops without attracting their attention.
 This works very well as it allows you to avoid any attention from the police.
 Sometimes Norm might shoot at the cops when you’re escaping in the ambulance, and you’ll gain a wanted level.
-It’s not a major deal, however, and you can solve it pretty easily by hiding from the cops.
+It’s not a major deal, and you can easily solve it by hiding from the cops.

 Franklin should be able to earn about $240,000 on this heist, but remember, Michael won’t earn anything.